Skip to content

 #What Causes Error 0x8007001f?

-• Outdated audio drivers - Incompatible sound card drivers blocking updates (50% of cases)
+• Outdated audio drivers - Incompatible sound card drivers blocking updates (the most common cause)

 #Fix 1: Update Audio Drivers

-This fixes 50% of error 0x8007001f cases.
+This fixes many error 0x8007001f cases.
 Outdated audio drivers conflict with Windows feature updates during the SAFE_OS phase.

 Go to Device Manager (Windows + X > Device Manager).
 Expand Sound, video and game controllers.
 Right-click your audio device and select Update driver > Search automatically for drivers.